Vaccine, financial relief near as coronavirus ravages U.S. health, economy

 Britain became the first Western nation to begin mass inoculations with the Pfizer vaccine on Tuesday.

-The United States badly needs a new tool given that so many Americans refuse to heed expert medical advice and decline to wear masks or avoid crowds.
+The United States badly needs a new tool given that so many Americans refuse to wear masks or avoid crowds.

-In Arizona, one of 14 states without a mask mandate, health officials on Tuesday reported over 12,000 new coronavirus cases, eclipsing the previous record of 6,799 on Dec.
-5.
+In Arizona, one of 14 states without a mask mandate, health officials on Tuesday reported over 12,000 new coronavirus cases, nearly double the previous record.

-Alabama, which together with Arizona is among about half of U.S. states that have not enacted new restrictions during the latest virus surge, also notched a record high number of cases on Tuesday, as did Ohio, according to a Reuters analysis.
+Alabama and Ohio also notched a record high number of cases, according to a Reuters analysis.

-Experts and officials have expected a surge in cases, hospitalizations and deaths in the aftermath of the Thanksgiving holiday when many Americans traveled to be with family and friends.
+Experts and officials have expected a surge following the Thanksgiving holiday when many Americans traveled to be with family and friends.
 That cycle could be repeated following year-end holiday gatherings.

+In the meantime, President-elect Joe Biden is preparing to succeed departing President Donald Trump on Jan.
+20.

+Even though Trump has refused to concede and is attempting to overturn the Nov.
+3 election, Health and Human Services Secretary Alex Azar vowed to make sure the Biden team gets all it needs to advance vaccine distribution.

+“We will ensure a full, cooperative, professional transition,” said Azar, who told CNN he has met with the Biden transition team.
+“I’m going to do anything I need to do to make sure no balls are dropped in terms of protecting the American people.”

-Reporting by Andy Sullivan, Susan Cornwell, Manas Mishra, Michael Erman, Rebecca Spalding, Maria Caspani, Anurag Maan, Peter Szekely and Mohammad Zargham; Writing by Daniel TrottaEditing by Nick Zieminski
+Reporting by Andy Sullivan, Andrea Shalal, Susan Cornwell, Maria Caspani, Anurag Maan, Peter Szekely and Mohammad Zargham; Writing by Daniel TrottaEditing by Nick Zieminski and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.